 What must I do to retain my scholarship?

-You must meet the institution’s standards for academic performance, social and personal conduct and any other terms and conditions of the scholarship.
+You must meet the institution's standards for academic performance, social and personal conduct, and other terms and conditions of the scholarship.
 Those requirements vary by school.
 It is your responsibility to ask and understand the renewal requirements.

 What happens if the employee loses eligibility?

-The family member whose employment enabled eligibility, must continue to meet the home institution’s eligibility criteria.
-Your home institution will process a recertification of eligibility each year.
-If the family member is considering a job change, they should visit with HR at the home school.
+The family member whose employment enabled eligibility must continue to meet the home institution's eligibility criteria.
+Your home institution will process recertification of eligibility each year.
+If the family member is considering a job change, they should visit HR at the homeschool.

 What is the dollar value of Tuition Exchange scholarships?

-Scholarships cover full tuition, one-half tuition for a non-resident at a public institution or a rate set by The Tuition Exchange.
-They do not cover special fees, course overloads, or room and board charges.
-For 2015-2016, institutions that charge more than $33,000 for tuition are permitted to award less than their full tuition, but not less than the set rate of $33,000 ($34,000 for 2016-2017).
+Scholarships cover full tuition, one-half tuition for a non-resident at a public institution, or a rate set by The Tuition Exchange.
+They do not include special fees, course overloads, or room and board charges.
+For 2023-2024, institutions that charge more than $41,000 are permitted to award less than their full tuition but not less than the set $41,000.

-- Some colleges cover other expenses, such as housing, in their awards.
-Check the Search Member Schools page for details on which schools offer scholarships that cover more than basic tuition.
+- Colleges can cover other expenses, such as housing, in their awards.
+Check the Search Member Schools page for details on which schools offer scholarships that include more than basic tuition.